adi-g15/notes/linux/Chapter 13/file_manipulation_utils.md

 # join

-Like an enhanced version of paste, ignores common column values, and 'joins' the rows (as in SQL tables) accoring to common row value
+Like an enhanced version of paste, ignores common column values, and 'joins' the rows (as in SQL tables) according to common row value

 # split